RetroAchievements/docs/docs/general/emulator-support-and-issues.md

   - Still in alpha state
   - Does not expose memory
 - ❌ libretro core: **Play!**
-  - Low compatibility with most commerical games
+  - Low compatibility with most commercial games
   - Black screen with stuttering sound

 ### PlayStation Portable